 SLN: Cargo/Passenger LNG-powered Vessels

-Liquified Natural Gas, LNG considered to be a relatively ecological alternative fuel.
+Liquified Natural Gas (LNG) is considered to be a relatively ecologically-friendly alternative fuel.
 Its sulphur oxide level is 95% lower than in HFO and carbon dioxide emissions are 20-25% lower.
-In case of leakage gas is warming and evaporates and does not pollute marine environment.
+In case of leakage, the gas warms and evaporates and does not pollute the marine environment.

 Assessment findings: